Skip to main content

 About Huat Heng Fried Oyster

 Huat Heng Fried Oyster is a Singapore street-food venue with a $ price tier and Michelin Plate recognition in 2024.
-The verified opening schedule is closed Monday and Tuesday, open Wednesday through Sunday from 1–10 PM.
+The opening schedule is closed Monday and Tuesday, open Wednesday through Sunday from 1–10 PM.

-At a $ price tier, it is a Singapore street-food option to consider when planning around the confirmed hours.
+At a $ price tier, it is a Singapore street-food option to consider when planning around the hours.
 Other Singapore dining options that may be useful for comparison include Sin Huat Seafood Restaurant, Shanyuan Teochew Kway Teow Mian, Beach Road Fish Head Bee Hoon, Sheng Seng Fried Prawn Noodle, Singapore Fried Hokkien Mee.

-Choose it for verified street-food basics
+Choose it for street-food basics

 For diners comparing options, Huat Heng Fried Oyster fits a $ Singapore street-food search.
 If you are comparing it with other named Singapore options, Sin Huat Seafood Restaurant is one reference point, while Shanyuan Teochew Kway Teow Mian, Beach Road Fish Head Bee Hoon, Sheng Seng Fried Prawn Noodle, Singapore Fried Hokkien Mee are also relevant names to review.